Army Group Rear Area Command: Background and planning

-The planners envisioned that the occupied territories would quickly pass onto civilian administration; thus, the directives called for the Army Group Rear Areas commanders to concentrate on the security of lines of communication and important military installations, such as storage depots and aerodromes.
+The planners envisioned that the occupied territories would quickly pass on to civilian administration; thus, the directives called for the Army Group Rear Areas commanders to concentrate on the security of lines of communication and important military installations, such as storage depots and aerodromes.
 Army Group Rear Areas were also responsible for the transfer of prisoners of war to the rear.

 Organisation

 Army Group North, Army Group Centre and Army Group South Rear Area Commands were responsible for the rear area security in their respective areas of operation.
 Each had a headquarters subordinated to the corresponding army group, while also reporting to the Wehrmacht Quartermaster General Eduard Wagner, who had responsibility for rear security.
 Each Army Group Rear Area had a propaganda company, for propaganda activities aimed at the civilian population.

 Army Group Rear Area commanders controlled nine Security Divisions, tasked with security of communications and supply lines, economic exploitation and combating irregular fighters (partisans) behind the front line.
 Security Divisions also oversaw units of the Geheime Feldpolizei (Secret Field Police) of the Wehrmacht.
 Rear Area commanders operated in parallel with the Higher SS and Police Leaders appointed by the head of the SS, Heinrich Himmler, for each of the army group rear areas.
 In the words of historian Michael Parrish, these army commanders "presided over an empire of terror and brutality".